Help

 The streaming version of the game does not play smoothly and/or runs very slowly on my computer.
 Is there a way to avoid these problems?

 For settings where the internet connection or technology setup is not sufficient to handle streaming the game, we also offer several of the Mission US games as a downloadable application.
 The downloadable version still requires an internet connection since the game utilizes an online database to save your game, but will run better in most settings where the streaming version does not play smoothly.
+We also offer downloadable Chromebook apps for all of the missions and iPad apps for some of the missions.
+See Is my technology compatible with Mission US? above.

 What should I do if the game is crashing, freezing, breaking, etc.?